IBM-Cloud/vpc-flowlogs/README.md

 edit code_engine_config.sh
 ```

-The file **code_engine_more_config.sh** has a few more configuration variables that you likely not need to change.
+The file **code_engine_more_config.sh** has a few more configuration variables that typically do not require edits.
 Open the file in an editor and verify.

 ## Create code engine related resources
 The script 200-create-ce-project-logging-and-keys.sh will create resources as shown in the diagram above: